AmitKumarDas/Decisions/blogs/cas_config.md

 ### Info
-- Version: 2
+- Version: 3
-- Last Updated On: 25 Feb 2019
+- Last Updated On: 28 Feb 2019

 ### Motivation
-Desire to apply, inject, merge configuration against components or services in a kubernetes cluster.
+Desire to apply, inject, merge configuration against targeted resources in a kubernetes cluster.
+We shall also attempt to run commands against the targeted resources if it fits into the design of cas config.

 ### High Level Design
 - CASConfig is a kubernetes _custom resource_